blynkkk/blynkkk.github.io/GettingStarted.md

 <span style="color:#D3435C;">**NOTE:** Don't share your Auth Token with anyone, unless you want them to have access to your hardware. </span>

 It's very convenient to send it over E-mail.
 Press E-mail button and token will be sent to the e-mail address you used for registration.
-You can also tap on the Token itself and it will be copied to the clipboard
+You can also tap on the Token itself and it will be copied to the clipboard.

 Now press **"Create"** button.